Back in college, I gave my cheat sheet for our engineering midterm to a girl. How do you say no to a girl? Answer: You can’t.

 In other words, practicing will help solidify everything, including memorization.

-Once I figured it out… Now THAT was exciting.
-It’s only obvious in hindsight because you’re surrounded by so many stimulating and competing advice mixed with your own uncertainties and overwhelm.
+Once I figured that out… Now THAT was exciting.
+It’s only obvious in hindsight because you’re surrounded by competing advice mixed with your own uncertainties and overwhelm.

 It’s so easy to read a rule statement and think, “Great, got it, that’s how an offer works, duh.”
 It’s a different story to know when to use that rule and how to use it.